 SPAN 328.
 Contemporary Fiction and the Market In this course we will be studying the various meanings of what has been labeled, esthetically and sociologically, as the Post-Modernist age, or Late Modernity.
 We will also study the relationship between "postmodernism" and what has been called the "culture of contentment" or "culture of well-being," and we will attempt to understand the interactions that exist between culture, market and dominant ideology.
 To develop this theme we will focus on Spain, but will also continually establish relationships with other countries.
 This course includes many cultural products (novels, films, documentaries, animated essays, visual poetry, gag cartoons, graphic novel, comics, etc.).
 Evening films, guest lectures.
 Prerequisite: Spanish 205 or Spanish 207.
 6 cr., LA, IS, FallP. Álvarez Blanco

 SPAN 331.
 Baroque Desires According to Graciáns influential The Art of Worldly Wisdom (1647), it is essential "to have always something still to desire, that one may not be unhappy in his happiness."
 This course explores this curious conundrum--that perhaps real happiness lies in the unfulfillment of desire--through a number of "biggies," including Cervantes, Therese of Avila, John of the Cross, Garcilaso, Quevedo, Calderón, and the precursor of Nietzsche's Gay Science--Gracián himself.
 If by the end of the course you still do not understand Gracián, at least you will know why Mick Jagger "can't get no satisfaction."
 Prerequisite: Spanish 205 or above.
-6 cr., AL; HI, IS, WinterH.
-Huergo
+6 cr., HI, IS, Not offered in 2014-2015.

 SPAN 349.
-Spanish Seminar in Madrid: Theory and Practice of Urban Life More than a study of the image of Madrid in Spanish literature, this course examines the actual experience of living in a cosmopolitan city through a variety of disciplines, including Urban Studies, Philosophy, Architecture, Sociology, and Spanish poetry and fiction.
-6 cr., AL, RAD; LA, IS, FallH.
+Madrid Program: Theory and Practice of Urban Life More than a study of the image of Madrid in Spanish literature, this course examines the actual experience of living in a cosmopolitan city through a variety of disciplines, including Urban Studies, Philosophy, Architecture, Sociology, and Spanish poetry and fiction.
+6 cr., LA, IS, FallH.
 Huergo

 SPAN 358.
 The Spanish Civil War Considered by many historians the beginning of the II World War, the Spanish Civil war served as the arena where the main ideologies of the twentieth century--Capitalism, Fascism, and Communism--first clashed.
 The result was not only one of the bloodiest wars in history, but also was of the most idealistic, with 40,000 volunteers from all over the world willing to die in defense of a country they did not even know.
 This course will explore the meaning of the war through a variety of mediums and disciplines, including literature, history, graphic arts, and films.
 Prerequisite: Spanish 205 or above.
-6 cr., AL, RAD; HI, IS, Not offered in 2013-2014.
+6 cr., HI, IS, WinterJ.
+Brioso

 SPAN 371.
 Yours Truly: The Body of the Letter This course will focus on letters and their significance as acts of symbolic and material exchange, as objects that bear the mark of the bodily act of writing, and as a staging of the scene of writing itself.
 We will study different types of letters (love letters, secret letters, literary letters, letters imbedded in other texts, etc.), but always as the site of production of a modern and gendered self.
 Letters by: Flora Tristan, Victoria Ocampo, Teresa de la Parra, Virginia Woolf, Rosa Luxemburg, Simone de Beauvoir and theoretical texts by Monsiváis, Chartier, Bouver, Derrida, Deleuze and Guattari, among others.
 Prerequisite: Spanish 205 or above.
-6 cr., AL, RAD; LA, IS, Offered in alternate years.
-Not offered in 2013-2014.
+6 cr., LA, IS, Offered in alternate years.
+SpringS.
+López